Jean Frédéric Phélypeaux, Count of Maurepas: Ministerial Career

-Political decline
+Later Career under Louis XVI

+Maurepas was an important influence on Louis XVI during his childhood and the formative years of his reign.
+Despite his internal exile, Maurepas retained the confidence of the Dauphin, Louis XVI's father, and this enabled him to wield influence over the education of the future King, Louis-Auguste, then known as the duc de Berry.
+His choice of tutors for the prince led to the development of the scientific, particularly nautical, interests, that he later demonstrated as King.
+John Hardman argues that his role in the education of the prince was the key reason behind his appointment as chief minister when Louis acceded to the French throne.

-In 1749, Maurepas was removed by a coup led by the Duke of Richelieu, putting an end to his period of immense success.
-He was exiled from Versailles for an epigram against Madame de Pompadour, and went to Bourges and then onto Pontchartrain.
-In 1774, he was appointed to minister of state to Louis XVI, as well as chief adviser in 1776, holding both positions until 1781.
+In 1774, he was duly appointed minister of state to Louis XVI, as well as chief adviser in 1776, holding both positions until 1781.
 He gave Turgot the direction of finance, placed Lamoignon-Malesherbes over the royal household and made Vergennes minister for foreign affairs.
-At the outset of his new career he showed his weakness by recalling to their functions, in deference to popular clamour, the members of the old Parlement ousted by Maupeou, thus reconstituting the most dangerous enemy of the royal power.
+In deference to popular clamour, at the outset of his administration he recalled the members of the old Parlement ousted by Maupeou, thus reconstituting the most dangerous enemy of royal power.
 This step, and his intervention on behalf of the American states, helped to pave the way for the French Revolution.

 Jealous of his personal ascendancy over Louis XVI, he intrigued against Turgot, whose disgrace in 1776 was followed after six months of disorder by the appointment of Jacques Necker.
-In 1781 Maurepas deserted Necker as he had done Turgot, and he died at Versailles on 21 November 1781.
+In 1781 Maurepas deserted Necker as he had done Turgot, and shortly after being informed of the Franco-American victory at Yorktown and whilst suffering from an episode of gout, he died at Versailles on 21 November 1781.
+In what was called a 'high favour', Louis allowed Maurepas's body to remain at Versailles until his funeral on the 23rd.

-Legacy
+Literary legacy

 Maurepas is credited with contributions to the collection of facetiae known as the Etrennes de la Saint Jean (2nd ed., 1742).
 Four volumes of Memoires de Maurepas, purporting to be collected by his secretary and edited by J.L.G.
 Soulavie in 1792, included information on the North American colonies, the fall of Louisbourg, trade in the Caribbean, the censorship of books and administration.
 He also recorded extensive information on all naval matters including naval construction, navigation sailing instructions and fighting at sea.
 The collection of memoirs is now in the possession of Cornell University.

 Lake Maurepas, Louisiana, USA was named for him, showing his surviving influence on the New World.